FlipVernooij/StickMaps-docs/src/pages/import/mnemo.md

 **StickMaps** is able to recover from multiple flaws in the file-format but can unfortunately not recover missing data.
 This is a known problem and is a result of a faulty export within MnemoBridge that most likely happens on older computers.
 A possible fix is to close all programs on your computer, disconnect from the internet, disconnect your Mnemo, restart MnemoBridge and try again.
-If this does not work, please contact the supplier of your Mnemo, we can unfortunately not help you.
+If this does not work, please contact the supplier of your Mnemo, we can not help you.

 ## Add survey details.
 **StickMaps** orders your data by survey and stores the information about your survey for later use.